parnikkapore/tp/docs/UserGuide.md

 :bulb: Deadline Formats

-CodeConnect uses the [jchronic](https://github.com/samtingleff/jchronic) natural language date parser, ported from [Ruby's Chronic](https://github.com/deepin-community/ruby-chronic).
+CodeConnect uses the [PrettyTime](https://www.ocpsoft.org/prettytime/nlp/) natural language date parser.
 This means that natural language inputs such as "tomorrow" or "next sunday" will be understood by CodeConnect!
-The default time of a task will be set to 11.59pm if it is not specified in the input.
+The default date and time of a task will be set to the current time if it is not specified in the input.

 Here are some examples of what deadline formats are accepted:
-* "tomorrow" will format the deadline to the next day, 11.59pm
+* "tomorrow" will format the deadline to the current time on the next day.
 * "tomorrow 3pm" will format it to the next day, 3.00pm
 * "this tuesday 05:00" or "this tuesday 0500" will format it to the coming tuesday, 5.00am
-* "may 27th" will format it to the 27th of may of the current year, 11.59pm
+* "may 27th" will format it to the 27th of may of the current year, at the current time.

 Due to the library's limitations, "6/4/2022" will format it to 4 June.